 St. Clare’s Supper

 This Diocesan Jubilee Ministry feeds between 100 and 150 homeless and low-income people each week at a sit-down dinner in the parish hall at the Episcopal Church of St. Peter and St. Mary.
 People from St. Joseph church participate on the 4th Tuesday of each month staffing the clothing room, serving and cleaning-up.
-If you would like to help, talk with Karen Schuler or Faith Gunther or sign up in the Parish Hall.
+If you would like to help, talk with Faith Gunther or sign up in the Parish Hall.